 - What make MR stand out are its highly interactive aspect, and the realistic rendering of the projection it adds to our surroundings.
 Instead of depending solely on remote controllers or phone screens, we can interact with the immersive content using natural body and finger gestures.

 - Mixed reality eliminates the disadvantages of both VR and AR.

 Disadvantages of Mixed reality:

-We have gone through the basics of VR, AR and MR and their benefits as well as their limitations.
+We have gone through the basics of VR, AR and MR, their use cases as well as their limitations.
 It is said that newer and updated technology makes some difference in the existing one.
 So, on that note we should have some comparative study of these three as well.

 Difference between Augmented Reality and Virtual Reality :

 In the augmented reality v/s virtual reality issue, panoramic videos are really important as they should attract viewers’ attention from the very beginning.
 More exciting and believable content will be watched more.

 In case of virtual reality, your screen becomes your world whereas in case of augmented reality, your real world becomes your screen.

 VR is 75% to 80% imaginary but AR incorporates the same percent’s of real world instead.